Ski flying: Beyond 250 metres

 I knew the ramp in Vikersund can jump pretty darn far.
 It was an incredible flight and it was important that I was able to do it.
-During the flight, I thought "it's now or never".
+During the flight, I thought "it's now or never."

-Although his achievement initially came under scrutiny, as it appeared that he touched the snow with his backside as he was forced to squat down on essentially flat ground, slow-motion replay analysis confirmed that his landing was valid with only millimetres to spare.
+Although his achievement initially came under scrutiny, as it appeared that he touched the snow with his backside as he was forced to squat down on essentially flat ground, slow-motion replay confirmed that his landing was valid with only millimetres to spare.
 A week later, Planica caught up to Vikersund with a plethora of more personal bests, and three athletes – including Kraft, twice – landing jumps of, or beyond, 250 m.
 Kamil Stoch would set a hill record of 251.5 m, with the season finale competition drawing an attendance of 16,500.
 In 2018, in Planica, Gregor Schlierenzauer equalled the world record of 253.5 m but touched the snow with his hands upon landing.

+2020s

+In 2024, Red Bull organised a two-day event on a specially constructed hill in Hlíðarfjall, Iceland, in which Ryōyū Kobayashi made four jumps to unofficially eclipse the world record: 256 m, 259 m, 282 m, and finally 291 m.

+In 2025, Domen Prevc set a new official world record in Planica, landing a jump of 254.5 m.
+This eight-year gap between world records was the longest since Piotr Fijas' record in 1987 was broken by Martin Höllwarth in 1994.
+It also ended a fourteen-year drought of world records at the Letalnica hill, the longest in its history.

+In October 2025, the Planica Nordic Centre announced that Letalnica is to be upgraded for jumps of up to 270 m by 2027, in line with new FIS regulations.